UndercoverComputing/linux-configs/x240/Arch/.config/sway/README.md

 ### Popup command window

-Create direcotory for your AUR repos and clone sway launcher there:
+Create a directory for your AUR repos and clone the sway launcher there:

 ```
 mkdir -p ~/repos/AUR/